Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 How Does a Quartz Clock Work?

-The good thing about quartz oscillators is that their frequency is very stable and doesn't change much with temperature, humidity or other ambient conditions.
-This means that battery clocks keep good time and don't gain or lose minutes like a wind up clock as the spring unwinds or temperature changes.
+The good thing about electronic quartz oscillators is that their frequency is very stable and unlike mechanical clockwork, doesn't change much with temperature, humidity or other ambient conditions.
+This means that battery clocks keep good time and don't gain or lose minutes like a wind-up clock as the spring unwinds or temperature changes.

 Why Do Clocks Stop?